 How to Store Copycat Arby’s Beef and Cheddar Sandwiches

 You can make the sauces ahead of time if you want.
-Just be sure to put each one in a covered container in the fridge.
+Just be sure to wrap each one in plastic wrap or aluminum foil or put it in a covered container.
+Keep it stored in the fridge.

 The cheese sauce should last up to three days.
 The ranch sauce is good for about a week.

 How to Reheat a Beef and Cheddar Sandwich